Set up Voice Control, VoiceOver and Siri on an iPhone for blind and visually impaired users

 I’ve found that for it to work you do need an iPhone with a sufficiently loudspeaker and powerful enough processor.
 The larger format iPhone 7 Plus and 8 Plus or more recent are best for this.

-It’s arguably also best to have a button to activate, so you can argue that older models with a home button like the 7 and 8 are better than the newer iPhone X and iPhone 13 models which don’t have buttons.
-I’ve seen people have to return second hand iPhone 6S because they were not powerful enough in sound or fast enough.
+It’s arguably also best to have a home button to activate, so you can argue that older models with a home button like the 7 and 8 are better than the newer iPhone X and iPhone 13+ models which don’t have buttons.
+The iPhone SE is the only one with a button AFAIK, so it could be worth considering that

 Other guidance for first-time visually impaired users of iPhones